 For all HW assignments: Weekly homework may be done individually or in groups of up to 3 students.
 You may switch HW partners for different HW assignments.
 Please ensure your name(s) and PID(s) are clearly visible on the first page of your homework submission and then upload the PDF to Gradescope.
 If working in a group, submit only one submission per group: one partner uploads the submission through their Gradescope account and then adds the other group member(s) to the Gradescope submission by selecting their name(s) in the "Add Group Members" dialog box.
 You will need to re-add your group member(s) every time you resubmit a new version of your assignment.
 Each homework question will be graded either for correctness (including clear and precise explanations and justifications of all answers) or fair effort completeness.
 For "graded for correctness" questions: collaboration is allowed only with CSE 105 students in your group; if your group has questions about a problem, you may ask in drop-in help hours or post a private post (visible only to the Instructors) on Piazza.
-For "graded for completeness" questions: collaboration is allowed with any CSE 105 students this quarter; if your group has questions about a problem, you may ask in drop-in help hours or post a public post on Piazza.
+For "graded for completeness" questions: collaboration is allowed with any CSE 105 students this quarter; if your group has questions about a problem, so post a public post on Piazza.

 All submitted homework for this class must be typed.
 You can use a word processing editor if you like (Microsoft Word, Open Office, Notepad, Vim, Google Docs, etc.) but you might find it useful to take this opportunity to learn LaTeX.
 LaTeX is a markup language used widely in computer science and mathematics.
 The homework assignments are typed using LaTeX and you can use the source files as templates for typesetting your solutions.
-To generate state diagrams of machines, we recommend using Flap.js or JFLAP.
-Photographs of clearly hand-drawn diagrams may also be used.
+To generate state diagrams of machines, you can (1) use the LaTex tikzpicture environment (see templates in the class notes), or (2)) use the software tools Flap.js or JFLAP described in the class syllabus (and include a screenshot in your PDF), or (3) you can carefully and clearly hand-draw the diagram and take a picture and include it in your PDF.
 We recommend that you submit early drafts to Gradescope so that in case of any technical difficulties, at least some of your work is present.
 You may update your submission as many times as you'd like up to the deadline.